 - accumulated at least 20 years of service to the state´s Ag industry.

 Valley City and the North Dakota Winter Show are proud and honored to be the home of the North Dakota Agriculture Hall of Fame.
-Displays are available for viewing at both the NDWS Event Center, as well as the Rosebud Visitor's Center, in Valley City.
+Displays are available for viewing at both the NDWS Event Center, at 700 7th St. SE, as well as the Rosebud Visitor Center, located at 250 West Main St., in Valley City.